jupyterlite/xeus/docs/configuration.md

 ## Pre-installed packages

-`xeus-python` allows you to pre-install packages in the Python runtime.
-You can pre-install packages by adding an `environment.yml` file in the JupyterLite build directory, this file will be found automatically by xeus-python which will pre-build the environment when running `jupyter lite build`.
+`jupyterlite-xeus` allows you to pre-install packages in the runtime.
+You can pre-install packages by adding an `environment.yml` file in the JupyterLite build directory, this file will be found automatically by jupyterlite-xeus which will pre-build the environment when running `jupyter lite build`.

 Furthermore, this automatically installs any labextension that it founds, for example installing ipyleaflet will make ipyleaflet work without the need to manually install the jupyter-leaflet labextension.